AgniAditya/Youtube-Backend-Building/README.md

 | Prettier                     | Code formatting (dev only)           |
 | nodemon                      | Auto-reload server (dev only)        |

+## 🧪 API Testing

+All API endpoints were tested using Postman, a powerful tool for designing, testing, and documenting RESTful APIs.
+You can import a collection and environment (optional) to make testing easier and faster.

 ## ⚙️ Getting Started

 1. **Clone the repository**